List of UK top-ten singles in 1963

 The Beatles had the biggest-selling single of 1963 with "She Loves You", which topped the chart for six non-consecutive weeks and was one of four top 10 singles in their breakthrough year, which included two other number-ones: "From Me to You" and "I Want to Hold Your Hand".
 "She Loves You" would also rank as the best-selling single of the decade and remains the 8th highest selling song of all time.

 Gerry and the Pacemakers became the very first act to reach number-one in the UK charts with their first three singles: "How Do You Do It?", "I Like It" and "You'll Never Walk Alone".

 The Searchers entered the top 10 for the first time in 1963 with two singles making the countdown, including their debut release, "Sweets for My Sweet", which reached number-one for two weeks in August.

 The UK Singles Chart is one of many music charts compiled by the Official Charts Company that calculates the best-selling singles of the week in the United Kingdom.
 Before 2004, the chart was only based on the sales of physical singles.
 This list shows singles that peaked in the top 10 of the UK Singles Chart during 1963, as well as singles which peaked in 1962 and 1964 but were in the top 10 in 1963.
 The entry date is when the single appeared in the top 10 for the first time (week ending, as published by the Official Charts Company, which is six days after the chart is announced).

 One-hundred and three singles were in the top ten in 1963.
 Nine singles from 1962 remained in the top 10 for several weeks at the beginning of the year, while "Glad All Over" by The Dave Clark Five, "I Only Want to Be with You" by Dusty Springfield and "Twenty Four Hours From Tulsa" by Gene Pitney were all released in 1963 but did not reach their peak until 1964.
 "The Next Time"/"Bachelor Boy" by Cliff Richard and The Shadows and "Dance On!" by The Shadows were the singles from 1962 to reach their peak in 1963.
 Twenty-nine artists scored multiple entries in the top 10 in 1963.
-The Beatles, The Dave Clark Five, Dusty Springfield, Gerry and the Pacemakers and The Searchers were among the many artists who achieved their first UK charting top 10 single in 1963.
+The Beatles, Chuck Berry, The Dave Clark Five, Dusty Springfield, Gerry and the Pacemakers and The Searchers were among the many artists who achieved their first UK charting top 10 single in 1963.

 The first new number-one single of the year was "The Next Time"/"Bachelor Boy" by Cliff Richard and The Shadows.
 Overall, seventeen different singles peaked at number-one in 1963, with The Beatles and Gerry and the Pacemakers (3) having the joint most singles hit that position.